23rd Northeast Probability Seminar

 IMPORTANT: REGISTRATION AND COLUMBIA CAMPUS ACCESS

 Due to possible campus access restrictions it is necessary that all participants register in advance.
-All registered participants will receive an email pass in advance of the seminar to enter campus on the days of the seminar and will need to bring this along with their ID.
 YOU MUST REGISTER THROUGH THIS ONLINE FORM BY NOVEMBER 19TH AND BRING YOUR PHOTO ID ALONG WITH THE EMAIL PASS YOU WILL RECEIVE FROM COLUMBIA.

 REGISTRATION FORM: https://forms.gle/D1c3LUnD75kSJKta9